 No Churn Peppermint Ice Cream Milkshake

 No. Since ice cream is cold, you don’t need ice added to a milkshake.
 It will dilute the flavor as it melts.

-Now how ‘bout we make a MILKSHAKE?
+Now how ‘bout we make this ice cream and a MILKSHAKE?

+No Churn Peppermint Ice Cream Milkshake